 When you find yourself looking at a package at the store or recipes online of different healthy salads or soups to make, be sure you know this important information about farro before you buy or get started cooking.

 In this post, we’re going to discuss farro and find out if it’s safe for a gluten-free diet.
 As many grains contain gluten, it’s important to know which ones you can include in your diet and which you’ll want to steer clear of so you can always feel your best.

 Let’s start with defining farro and gluten, then answer the question: is farro gluten-free?

 Farro is an ancient grain that has a nutty taste and chewy texture.
 It is full of fiber and protein, and is considered a health food for many.
 Farro is a term that is used to encompass other wheat sources: emmer, spelt, and einkorn.

 Farro comes in a few types: pearled, semi-pearled, and whole farro.
+You can also find it as farro flour.
 Many people use it in place as an alternative to rice for its fiber, antioxidants, and minerals.

 Farro can be served both warm and cold in salads, soups, pilafs, and in other side dishes.
 You can use it in much the same way you’d use quinoa or other whole grains.

 While it isn’t an entirely popular whole grain, it has gained more popularity as other ancient grains have come into the health world, like quinoa and buckwheat.

 Gluten is a protein found in most wheat products, and acts as the “glue” that helps to hold wheat, barley, kamut, spelt, farro, durum, bulgur, rye, and semolina together to maintain their shape.

 Gluten is naturally occurring, and therefore is impossible to strip away from the grain.
 If a grain naturally has gluten in it, there’s no way to make that food gluten-free.